-- → Energy efficient: for each kW of electricity consumed by a heat pump, about 4 kW of thermal energy is generated.
-This corresponds to a 300% efficiency. - → Versatile: thanks to a reversing valve, a heat pump can change the flow of refrigerant and either heat or cool a home. - → Sustainable: A heat pump can be up to 100% climate-neutral if the electricity needed to operate it is also generated from renewable energy, for example if green electricity is used or the heat pump is combined with a photovoltaic system on the roof of the house. - → European: the vast majority of the heat pumps installed in Europe are also manufactured in Europe.
-In fact, the EU heat pump companies play a leadership role in the technology development. - → Provider of energy security: the EU imports annually energy worth over 400 billion euro.
+- WHAT COULD YOU TELL YOUR CUSTOMERS? $\rightarrow$ Energy efficient: for each kW of electricity consumed by a heat pump, about 4 kW of thermal energy is generated.
+This corresponds to a 300% efficiency. - $\rightarrow$ Versatile: thanks to a reversing value, a heat pump can change the flow of refrigerant and either heat or cool a home. - $\rightarrow$ Sustainable: A heat pump can be up to 100% climate-neutral if the electricity needed to operate it is also generated from renewable energy, for example if green electricity is used or the heat pump is combined with a photovoltaic system on the roof of the house. - $\rightarrow$ European: the vast majority of the heat pumps installed in Europe are also manufactured in Europe.
+In fact, the EU heat pump companies play a leadership role in the technology development. - $\rightarrow$ Provider of energy security: the EU imports annually energy worth over 400 billion euro.
 Heat pumps reduce the use of primary and final energy.
 So, we would need less energy and by consequence less would need to be imported.
-This saves costs and secures the supply of energy at the same time: we become more energy independent. - → Electricity System Transition facilitator: Heat pumps potentially can help integrate large amounts of fluctuating electricity from wind power and photovoltaics.
-Combined units in conjunction with electricity or heat storage units can be controlled in such a way that they make optimal use of self-generated PV electricity or of renewable electricity from the grid.
+This saves costs and secures the supply of energy at the same time: we become more energy independent. - $\rightarrow$ Electricity System Transition facilitator: Heat pumps potentially can help integrate large amounts of fluctuating electricity from wind power and photovoltaics.
+Combined units in conjunction with electricity or heat storage units can be controlled in such a way that they make optimal use of selfgenerated PV electricity or of renewable electricity from the grid.
 Energy suppliers already offer more favourable tariffs for this and heat pumps showcasing the "Smart Grid Ready" label are ready to meet these requirements.